The Televisual Village Fete returns to the fabulous Regent’s University Gardens with more diversions, food stalls and bars than ever before

 * freispace’s Leo is bringing Berlin to London with currywurst and assorted sausages.

-* While Adam from Big Pic Media and Qumulo bring truly authentic burritos and tacos to the menu
+* Adam from Big Pic Media and Qumulo bring truly authentic burritos and tacos to the menu

 DIVERSIONS & ALL THE FUN OF THE FAIR